See it if you want to see a charming musical from a cast who play their own instruments on stage, a lovely recreation of a classic film.

 Don't see it if Not much movement and mainly focussed on the music but not a convert in any shape or form.
 Read more

-Don't see it if you didn't like the movie
+Don't see it if weird stuff irritates you

 Nonetheless, much as I admire Amélie’s boho ensemble ethos, its undeniable physical zest, and the company’s determination (assisted by help from the Culture Recovery Fund) to open in the West End at this critical time, I wasn’t quite as bouleversé as I expected.